dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite issues github.db simonw/datasette -a /path/to/auth.json

+You can use the `--issue` option to only load just one specific issue:

+    $ github-to-sqlite issues github.db simonw/datasette --issue=1

+## Retrieving issue comments for a repository

+The `issue-comments` command retrieves all of the comments on all of the issues in a repository.

+It is recommended you run `issues` first, so that each imported comment can have a foreign key poining to its issue.

+    $ github-to-sqlite issues github.db simonw/datasette
+    $ github-to-sqlite issue-comments github.db simonw/datasette

+You can use the `--issue` option to only load comments for a specific issue within that repository, for example:

+    $ github-to-sqlite issue-comments github.db simonw/datasette --issue=1

 ## Fetching repos belonging to a user or organization

 The `repos` command fetches repos belonging to a user or organization.